Breast Cancer Myths – You Need to Trash These 6

 Obesity, smoking, avoiding breastfeeding, and using certain contraceptives are some lifestyle choices that can increase an individual’s risk of breast cancer, even in the absence of breast cancer in the family.

-4. Breast pain is a sure sign of breast cancer
+4. Breast pain is a sure sign of cancer

 False.
 Although pain can occur in breast cancer, it is usually a sign of advanced disease.
 Breast pain that develops suddenly is unlikely to be from cancer.
 Rather, such cases are likely to be from inflammatory conditions like mastitis.

-Breast cancer is usually painless; this is why the need for regular screening and breast examination cannot be overemphasized.
+Breast cancer is usually painless; this is why the need for regular screening and breast examination is essential.
+Regular examinations can help your doctors detect and treat breast cancer before it advances.

 5. Men cannot have breast cancer